 …in one day:

 - Hold a “Cybersecurity Day” event on campus.
 Have your IT personnel or computer sciences department give presentations on smart computer practices and campus online security measures.
 Share resources provided by the National Cyber Security Alliance.

-- Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide October 2013.
+- Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide each October.

 …all month long: